Skills demand for ICT Quality Assurance Engineer

-Visa Pathways for ICT Quality Assurance Engineers
+Visa pathways for ICT Quality Assurance Engineer

-ACS Skills Assessment for ICT Quality Assurance Engineers
+Skills assessment for ICT Quality Assurance Engineer

 State sponsorship under the 482 or 186 visa may be required depending on your circumstances.
 Most Australian states have demand for skilled ICT professionals, including QA engineers.
 New South Wales and Victoria, where major technology employers are concentrated, frequently nominate ICT professionals.
 Queensland and Western Australia also offer opportunities for IT workers, particularly in regional areas.